andrewjamesford/andrewford-co-nz-11ty/content/articles/2018-05-15-vscode-plugins/index.md

 description: ""
 ---

-# Visual Studio Code Extensions for .Net Core, ReactJS and Docker

 My choice of text editor/IDE is Microsofts Visual Studio Code, the cross platform extensible editor.
 It's performant, has continuios updates and has a big extension development community.